 Line 2 - Include the total of withholdings and credits provided by the Code or special laws for the taxable year, including the non refunded tax paid in excess corresponding to the previous taxable year.
-Add line 26, Part II of Schedule B Corporation, lines 3 through 9, Part III of Schedule B Corporation.
+Add line 23, Part II of Schedule B Corporation, lines 3 through 9, Part III of Schedule B Corporation and lines 21 and 22, Part III, page 1 of the return.